2024 National 4-H Conference – April 19-24, 2024

 What is National 4-H Conference?

 National 4-H Conference annually brings 4-H youth and adults from around the nation to work towards strengthening and expanding the 4-H Youth Development program at the local, state, and national levels.
 National 4-H Conference is the U.S. Secretary of Agriculture’s premier youth development opportunity to engage youth in developing recommendations for the 4-H Youth Development Program.
 The National 4-H Headquarters is charged with sharing the recommendations that emerge from the conference with the Secretary of Agriculture, National Extension Program Leaders, and others who determine 4-H programs.
 At the same time, the conference is a rich and meaningful experience for the youth and adult participants.
-Held at a Washington DC area hotel (location TBD), it’s usually scheduled around the beginning of April.
+Held at a Washington DC area hotel (Hyatt Regency in Arlington, VA), it’s usually scheduled around the beginning of April.
 In 2019, there were approximately 350 delegates, including seven from Wisconsin.

 National 4-H Conference delegates will: